maxvi11e/chattbd/AVATAR-ANIMATION-SETUP.md

 # Avatar Animation Setup Guide

-This guide walks you through setting up avatar animation using fal.ai's LivePortrait.
+This guide walks you through setting up avatar animation using fal.ai's Stable Video Diffusion (Fast SVD).

 ## Overview

-The system generates 1-second animated videos of avatar images with subtle movements and blinking.
+The system generates 1-second animated videos of avatar images with subtle movements.
 Animations are created when users confirm an avatar in the edit screen.

+**Note:** We use Stable Video Diffusion instead of LivePortrait because it doesn't require a driving video and works great for subtle avatar animations.

 ## Setup Steps